Meta menu:

 The aim of quality assurance in clinical trials is to optimize and standardize processes in order to improve compliance, resource use and efficiency.

 The core responsibility of the QA-Unit is to further develop, coordinate and implement measures which are aimed at quality assurance in clinical trials conducted at Charité.
 This particularly applies to investigator-initiated clinical trials for which Charité has accepted the role of Sponsor.
-The QA-Unit can delegate quality assurance activities to the Clinical Study Center (CSC).
+The QA-Unit can delegate quality assurance activities to the Clinical Trial Office (CTO).

 Quality assurance vs quality control – what is the difference?